 - Paper Structure

-This course is 100% internally assessed.
+This course is 100% internally assessed based on:

 - Teaching Arrangements